banzaman/math-magician/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank  https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

 <p align="right">(<a href="#readme-top">back to top</a>)</p>